-The library has been very popular and hosted several activities including toddler time and kids activities, the Family History Club, The Next Chapter Club, free computer literacy sessions and school visits from over 200 students.
-It also provides free Wi-fi.
-Upcoming activities include; yoga, a magician and the Summer Reading Programme.
+The library is very popular and regularly hosts activities including toddler time and kids activities, the Family History Club, The Next Chapter Club, free computer literacy sessions and school visits.
+It opened to the public on December 5th 2016.

 The move to the Centre was a significant step for the Musuem.
 The new location and increase in space meant the potential for many more visitors to come and enjoy many more exhibits.

-Since opening to the public the museum has had over 4000 visitors and now has a membership of 229.
-They’re hosted eighteen events ranging from earthquake information evenings and free days for residents to book launches and school visits.
-Organisations that have made use of the museum include Kaikoura High school, Primary school, Hapuku school, the Retail Association, the Council, Mayfair Theatre and Dementia Canterbury.
+They regularly host events ranging from information evenings and free days for residents to book launches and school visits.
+Organisations that have made use of the museum include Kaikōura High school, Primary school, Hapuku school, the Retail Association, the Council, Mayfair Theatre and Dementia Canterbury.

 Council had moved into the Centre on Friday 11th November but when the earthquake struck much of the unpacking and set up had yet to be done.
 Once cleared for use, it became the Emergency Operations Centre (EOC) from which the response to the earthquake was coordinated.
 As well as Civil Defence and Council staff, the building housed New Zealand Defence Force, NZ Police and Fire staff and the Red Cross and the geotechnical teams.